Obscuretone/obscuretone.github.io/public/posts/en/ten_seconds.md

 tags: [hiring, resumes, attention, careers, incentives]
 ---

 Ten seconds is too short.
-The exact number varies by process, but the claim is not folklore: Ladders' 2018 eye-tracking work put the first resume skim at [about 7.4 seconds](https://www.theladders.com/career-advice/you-only-get-6-seconds-of-fame-make-it-count "hiring, resumes, attention | Ladders"), and the deeper problem is what that speed rewards.
+The exact number varies by process, and the familiar figure comes from a proprietary study rather than a universal measurement: Ladders' 2018 eye-tracking work put average initial attention at [about 7.4 seconds](https://www.theladders.com/career-advice/you-only-get-6-seconds-of-fame-make-it-count "hiring, resumes, attention | Ladders").
+The deeper problem is what a fast skim rewards.

 The deeper problem is what ten seconds turns a resume into.